| Aberdeen

 with her.
 Over the years, Dad spent much time making home-made spare parts

 rather than face the wrath of Audrey.
+On their

 return to the UK they settled in the borders, renting a house in the village